 Bake the ham in the preheated oven, uncovered, for 2 1/2 to 3 hours or until a meat thermometer inserted into the thickest portion registers 140°, basting every 30 minutes with 1/2 cup of the glaze.
 Remove the ham from the oven and spoon the pan drippings over it.
 Let the glazed ham stand 10 minutes before slicing and serving.

 There are many different cuts and types of ham to choose from.
 If this is your first time to prepare the main course, a city ham may be the easiest option.
-Regardless of whether you prepare a city ham, country ham, shank, or center cut, don’t forget about the delicious leftovers.
-Making ham sandwiches is the typical approach to using leftover ham, but we also like to add ham into quiches and breakfast casseroles, stirred into a savory pot of thick and creamy ham and potato soup, or diced into a brunch-worthy Ham Salad.
+Regardless of whether you prepare a city ham or country ham, don't forget about the delicious leftovers.
+Making ham sandwiches is the typical approach to using leftover ham, but we also like to add ham into quiches and breakfast casseroles, stirred into a savory pot of thick and creamy ham and potato soup, or diced into a brunch-worthy ham salad.
 Be sure and store your leftover ham properly and you can enjoy it long after your holiday meal.